 Reviews the ward/department intelligence to identify trends related to harm and complaints and review existing improvement plans.

-Supports the team [ward team?] to develop a trajectory for improvement and agree priority actions for implementation.
+Supports the ward team to develop a trajectory for improvement and agree priority actions for implementation.

 Provides visible and practical support, visiting the area three to four times a week.